Fetching primary parquet sources and computing exhibits.

 Baldwin unbundling index: intermediates (primary + semi + parts) as share of world trade, 2000-2023

-The cleanest descriptive proxy for the post-2018 “Great Reallocation” (Alfaro & Chor 2023, NBER 31560) is foreign direct investment into Mexico, the closest low-cost production base to the US market and the only USMCA partner with meaningful industrial capacity.
-US Census FT-900 reports that Mexico overtook China as the largest source of US goods imports in 2023 for the first time since 2003.
-The World Bank WDI series BX.KLT.DINV.CD.WD tracks net FDI inflows in current USD; we plot Mexico 2015-2024 below and compare the 2024 reading against the 2015-2021 pre-USMCA-renegotiation average.
+The cleanest descriptive proxy for the post-2018 'Great Reallocation' (Alfaro & Chor 2023, NBER 31661) is foreign direct investment into Mexico, the closest low-cost production base to the US market and the only USMCA partner with meaningful industrial capacity.
+US Census FT-900 reports that Mexico overtook China as the largest source of US goods imports in 2023 for the first time since 2002.
+The World Bank WDI series BX.KLT.DINV.CD.WD tracks net FDI inflows in current USD; we plot Mexico 2015-2024 below and compare the 2024reading against the 2015-2021 pre-IRA average.
 Freund, Mulabdic & Ruta (2022, World Bank Economic Policy) document that nearshoring reallocations follow FDI before they show up in customs data, so this chart leads Figures 1-8 by roughly two years.

 Mexico FDI net inflows, current USD, 2015-2024